majerr/sqlhelper/README.md

 # sqlhelper
 Easier SQL integration with R

-<p style="color:red"> This readme and the vignettes are currently under development.
-Expect broken links and inconsistency.
-The function documentation is cannon.</p>

 ## Summary

 `sqlhelper` facilitates preparing and executing _files_ of SQL code from R.

-In particular, `sqlhelper` does two things:
+In particular, `sqlhelper` does two things.
+It:

-1. It provides **functions for preparing and executing sql queries and files of sql queries**.
-You simply provide a query or filename, or lists of queries or filenames.
+1. provides **functions for preparing and executing files of sql queries**; and it
-1. It **manages connections to RDBMSs**.
-Multiple DBI connections can be configured with YAML and stored in the background for easy access by name.
+1. provides **functions to manage multiple RDBMS connections**.

+To do this `sqlhelper` defines a number of functions, many of which are also exported for convenience.

 There are, of course, many excellent ways to interact with a database from R, often not involving SQL at all (e.g. [dbplyr](https://dbplyr.tidyverse.org/));